shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/query-ethereum-data-with-the-graph.md

 # Requirements

 - You will need Metamask installed in your browser.
 You can install it from <https://metamask.io/>
 - You need to have a recent version of Node.js installed.
-We recommend using v14.17.6 LTS version for compatibility.
+We recommend using v14.17.6 LTS for compatibility.

 Topics covered in this tutorial: